FatimAmiri/main/docs/_sources/overview.rst.txt

 .. geometric models, for visualizing and interacting with :mod:`compas` datastructures,
 .. and for ...

-The main library consists of a core package and several additional packages for integration of the core functionality in CAD software.
+The main library consists of a core package and several additional packages for integration of the core into CAD software.
 The core package defines all *real* functionality.
-The CAD packages simply provide a unified framework for processing, visualising, and interacting with datastructures and geometrical objects, and for building user interfaces in different CAD software.
+The CAD packages simply provide a unified framework for processing, visualising and interacting with datastructures and geometrical objects, and for building user interfaces in different CAD software.

 Core functionality